pkiw/pkiw.github.io/_pages/microscopy.md

  <tr>
      <td><img src="/assets/images/2.2.jpeg" width="100%">
 </td>
-    <td><p style="font-size:22px">The OFM can be printed and mounted in ~24h (using one printer) at a cost of less than 2,000SEK (plastics, electronics and optics included).
-Since it is completely open source it is highly customisable making it possible to employ the microscope for one’s specific application.
-Here, the OFM makes it possible for us to automate the photography of our samples.  </p>
+    <td><p style="font-size:22px">The OFM can be printed and mounted in ~24h (using one printer) at a material cost of less than 3,000SEK (plastics, electronics and optics included).
+Since it is completely open source it is highly customisable making it possible to employ the microscope for many different applications.
+Here, the OFM makes it possible for us to simplify the photography of aquatic samples.  </p>
 </td>
 </tr>